awais2iv/btwimawais/README.md

 ## :sassy_man:  About me
-Hi there! 👋 My name is Abdullah, and I am a final-year computer science student at Air University, Islamabad.
-I have a passion for web development and have gained expertise in the MERN stack through my studies, developing projects, and internships.
+Hi there! 👋 My name is Awais, and I am a computer science student at Air University, Islamabad.
+I have a passion for web development and Computer Programming.

 I am a proactive learner and enjoy staying up to date with the latest trends and developments in the field of computer science.
-My current focus is on emerging technologies such as Web 3.0 and blockchain development.
-I am currently developing my final year project using Blockchain and MERN stack.
+My current focus is on emerging technologies.

 <br>